Pascal's theorem: Proof using cubic curves

 Thus the group operation is associative.
 On the other hand, Pascal's theorem follows from the above associativity formula, and thus from the associativity of the group operation of elliptic curves by way of continuity.

 Proof using Bézout's theorem

 Suppose f is the cubic polynomial vanishing on the three lines through AB, CD, EF and g is the cubic vanishing on the other three lines BC, DE, FA.
 Pick a generic point P on the conic and choose λ so that the cubic h = f + λg vanishes on P. Then h = 0 is a cubic that has 7 points A, B, C, D, E, F, P in common with the conic.
 But by Bézout's theorem a cubic and a conic have at most 3 × 2 = 6 points in common, unless they have a common component.
 So the cubic h = 0 has a component in common with the conic which must be the conic itself, so h = 0 is the union of the conic and a line.
-It is now easy to check that this line is the Pascal line.
+This line is the Pascal line, because any point in the intersection of the solution sets of f and g will also be in the solution set of h.